 Below are the less obvious reasons why a one-man Business fails.

-- Your Profit Calculation is Wrong
+- Is your Profit Calculation Wrong?

 If the calculated difference between your selling price and your cost-of-production is wrong, your business may crash sooner than later.
 Selling Price minus Production Cost must be positive for your business to survive and make profit.
 Be sure to factor in all costs into the calculation!

-- You are in the Wrong Business
+- Are you are in the Wrong Business?

 Is your business right for you?
 Are you excited about it?
 Do you have the drive?
 Are you a round peg in a round hole?
 Not being in the right business could lead to failure.